radi0sus/plot-mb/README.md

 The PNG file will be replaced everytime you start the script with the same output file.
 If you want to keep the file, you have to rename it.

-The script can only handle doublets.
+The script can only handle singlets and doublets.

 The key for the calculation of the isomeric shift ist the equation δ = ɑ*(ρ(0) - C) + β.
-You should adjust ɑ, β and C to achieve reasonable results.
+You should adjust ɑ, β and C according to functional and basis to achieve reasonable results.

 ## Examples
 ### Example 1: